 iou = get_iou(ground_truth_bbox, prediction_bbox) print('IOU: ', iou)

 Pytorch already has a built-in function box_iou to calculate IoU.
-Check out the documentation here.
-It takes set of bounding boxes as inputs and returns an IoU tensor.
+Documentation in the Reference section.
+It takes the set of bounding boxes as inputs and returns an IoU tensor.

 # Import dependencies. import torch from torchvision import ops # Bounding box coordinates. ground_truth_bbox = torch.tensor([[1202, 123, 1650, 868]], dtype=torch.float) prediction_bbox = torch.tensor([[1162.0001, 92.0021, 1619.9832, 694.0033]], dtype=torch.float) # Get iou. iou = ops.box_iou(ground_truth_bbox, prediction_bbox) print('IOU : ', iou.numpy())